Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Instead, the client should treat the server as being down.

 RADIUS clients often had multiple independent RADIUS implementations and/or processes that originate packets.
-This practice was simple to implement, but the result is that each independent subsystem must idependently discover network issues or server failures.
+This practice was simple to implement, but the result is that each independent subsystem must independently discover network issues or server failures.
 It is therefore RECOMMENDED that clients with multiple internal RADIUS sources use a local proxy.

 Clients may implement "pools" of servers for fail-over or load-balancing.
 These pools SHOULD NOT mix RADIUS/UDP and RADIUS/DTLS servers.[^movetogeneral]{:jf}

-[^movetogeneral]: This paragraph should probably be moved, as it also applies to RADIUS/TLS. mixing secure transports with insecure ones is bad practice, regardless of UDP or TCP.
+[^movetogeneral]: This paragraph should probably be moved, as it also applies to RADIUS/TLS.
+Mixing secure transports with insecure ones is bad practice, regardless of UDP or TCP.

 ## Session Management

+[^src_7350_5]

+[^src_7350_5]: Source; RFC7360, Section 5

 Where RADIUS/TLS can rely on the TCP state machine to perform session tracking, RADIUS/DTLS cannot.
 As a result, implementations of RADIUS/DTLS may need to perform session management of the DTLS session in the application layer.